deltazita/LoRaWAN-SIM/README.md

 - Path-loss signal attenuation model

 ## Assumptions (or work in progress):
-- All uplink transmissions are performed over the same channel
-- Acks do not collide to each other
+- Acks do not collide with other transmissions

 ## Dependencies:
 - https://metacpan.org/pod/Math::Random